 In addition to the extensive library and computer resources available on the campus, certain special resources provide support for graduate work in advertising.

 Classrooms and laboratories devoted to research and creative work in advertising include a copy and layout laboratory; the Computer Imaging Laboratory, equipped with the latest computer technology for advertising design and production; and videotape facilities and sound equipment for pretesting television commercials, appeals, and formats, for conducting package tests, and for observing diagnostic and field research techniques in advertising.
 Students also have access to the Sam Papert Media Laboratory, with data banks of media and market studies for audience analyses, research on media trends and competitive expenditures, and other studies; the Leo Burnett Library, containing Clio award-winning commercials from 1960 to the present and creative advertising texts and periodicals; the John Paul Goodwin Conference Room, equipped for client and research presentations; and a collection of about a thousand television and radio commercials for studies on commercial trends, comparative appeals, and cultural developments.

 The entering student must hold a bachelor's degree from an accredited institution.
-In addition, all students must have completed each of the following undergraduate courses or its equivalent before enrolling in graduate courses: Advertising 344K (Advertising Research), 345J (Advertising Media Planning), 378 (Topic: Account Planning), 378 (Topic: Overview of the Advertising Industry), Marketing 320F (Foundations of Marketing), and a statistics course.
+All students must complete each of the following courses or its equivalent in addition to the core courses: Advertising 318J (Introduction to Advertising), 344K (Advertising Research), 345J (Advertising Media Planning), 385 (Topic 1: Strategic Advertising Principles), 385 (Topic: Account Planning), Marketing 320F (Foundations of Marketing), and a statistics course.